This is our review of the best raw dog food in 2022.

 Do Vets Recommend a Raw Diet

-There is no simple answer here; vets tend to recommend highly-priced kibbles, which they sell in reception and although there is no doubt about the benefits of raw foods, there are a few issues that prevent Vets from saying its the best, most of which are down to the owners.
+There is no simple answer here; vets tend to recommend highly-priced kibbles, which they sell in reception and although there is no doubt about the benefits of top raw food, there are a few issues that prevent Vets from saying its the best, most of which are down to the owners.
 Dogs have been known to choke on bones and if raw meat is not stored correctly, it can contain harmful bacteria; your local vet doesn’t want to held liable for these situations.

 Also, whilst there are many owners who swear by BARF it does take some research to make sure your pet is getting the correct nutritional balance so vets are wary of owners preparing their own recipes and dog’s missing out on some essential vitamins or minerals, however these convenient complete meals and minces go a long way to alleviating that problem.